David Lebovitz’s Best Fudgy Brownies

 These brownies have approximately 160 calories per 2 x 2-inch square.
 Thicker brownies, frosted brownies or brownies with chocolate chips, chopped candies, or cheesecake toppings or swirls will have more calories.

 If stored airtight, they’ll stay fresh for 3-4 days.
 They can also be frozen for up to 3 months.
-Just defrost overnight in the refrigerator.
+Just defrost overnight in the refrigerator, and bring to room temperature to serve.

 To keep them fresh and fudgy, make sure to store them in an airtight container or wrap them in plastic wrap, then foil.
 They should be double-wrapped before freezing, too.